This Poop Chart Tells You What’s Happening in Your Gut and How to Fix It

 Read on to learn what different types of poop means about your biology, and how you can make adjustments to improve your gut health.

 1. Is it soft, hard or runny?

 The first thing to check is your poop’s consistency.
 You’ve probably already noticed the extremes, like runny or hard.
 Now, notice the subtleties.
 Did you know that the firmness of your poop suggests a wealth of information about your body?
 Take a look at the Bulletproof Poop Chart.
-Basically, if your poop is a 4 or a 5, you’re good.
+Basically, if your poop is a 3 or 4, you’re good.
 Anything firmer or softer than that means there may be something going on with your biology.

 - Drink more water.

 - Add magnesium to your list of daily supplements.
 It tells your body to send water to your bowels, which helps everything move more smoothly.
 You should probably take it anyway — most Americans are deficient.